cloudylogic/testclsrest/README.md

     python testCLSrest.py [host | .] [api_name | \*]

 If you don't pass any parameters, it will assume that you have the server code running on your local development server on port 8000.
 So, http://localhost:8000 is where it will be sending the JSON requests.
+I'm assuming this because I use Gulp (LINK) as my automated build environment, and the gulp-php-server (LINK) module, and that is the default it uses.
+If you use something else or a different default, change the port and/or URL in your copy.

-If you don't have it running locally, you can use the live server at http://api.cloudylogic.com.
+If you don't have it (the CLS REST API Server code) running locally, you can use the live server at http://api.cloudylogic.com.
 Do that by specifying:

     python testCLSrest.py http://api.cloudylogic.com